Meet The Team: Leslie Ellen Poole

 What do you do at Jelly?

-I am Jelly’s Executive Producer for all projects from our European friends.
+I’m Jelly’s Executive Producer for all projects from our European friends.
 My role is varied and exciting.
-I am a huge illustration and animation fan so for me it is a real pleasure to be involved in the production of it and artist development.
-I am looking forward to every new briefing that comes in!
-I am the first point of contact for our clients from Europe, mainly from advertising agencies and brands in Germany, The Netherlands, Italy and Spain.
-I am there for them to go through new briefings for all kinds of creative illustration and animation projects, from character design, visual storytelling, typography, 3D designs, paper craft or animations for digital assets or TV commercials, just to name a few.
-I am supporting the client to find the right artist, as well as scoping the timings and budget.
-I am also working closely with our wonderful in-house project management and production team, to ensure all runs smoothly up to final delivery to meet the needs of the artist and client.
+I’m a huge illustration and animation fan so for me it’s a real pleasure to be involved in the production of it and artist development.
+I’m looking forward to every new briefing that comes in!
+I’m the first point of contact for our clients from Europe, mainly from advertising agencies and brands in Germany, The Netherlands, Sweden, France and Spain.
+I’m there for them to go through new briefings for all kinds of creative illustration and animation projects, from character design, visual storytelling, typography, 3D designs, paper craft or animations for digital assets or TV commercials, just to name a few.
+I’m supporting the client to find the right artist, as well as scoping the timings and budget.
+I’m also working closely with our wonderful in-house project management and production team, to ensure all runs smoothly from start up to final delivery to meet the needs of the artist and client.
 I also love to go out there to meet creatives and production teams for a chat and share some of our beautiful work for inspiration.

-How will launching a European office shape the future of Jelly?
+How does the European office in Hamburg shape Jelly?

-The launch of Jelly Europe is a great chance for all our artists to be involved in projects from different European cultures, brands and styles.
+Jelly Hamburg helps all our artists to be involved in projects from different European cultures, brands and styles.
 Also, on the other hand everyone working in the creative industry can collaborate with Jelly artists from all over the world more easily.
-I am expecting to see new strong creative relationships and a bigger variety of briefs, styles and mediums.
+I’m seeing new strong creative relationships and a bigger variety of briefs, styles and mediums.

 What is it that people in your industry have to deal with, that you want to fix?

-With our launch in Europe, I would like to make it easier for everyone in the creative industry to work with our international roster of artists.
-Often clients might have been hesitant to even explore the option to work with artists from the UK, down to the different currency and the fees were often seen as too high.
-Also, for some projects more paperwork could have been an obstruction, down to double tax agreements that Germany has in place.
+With our launch in Europe, we made it easier for everyone in the creative industry here to work with our international roster of artists.
+Often clients might have been hesitant to even explore the option to work with artists from around the world, down to language barriers, different currencies and the fees were often seen as too high.
+Also, for some projects more paperwork could have been an obstruction.
 Now that Jelly is also based in Hamburg, we are officially part of the same market and work culture, which makes working together very straight forward.

-What’s the most exciting thing about Jelly launching a European base?
+What’s the most exciting thing about Jelly's European base?

 What are the key differences between the European & UK industries?

 I can only talk about my personal experience from working in advertising agencies in Hamburg and London.
-In Germany, many creatives were saying they would like their clients to be a bit braver to explore more innovative and international creative solutions.
+In Germany, many creatives were saying they would like their clients to be braver to explore more innovative and international creative solutions, and to be bold.
 That felt different in London, creatives were often challenged to explore a wider and more unusual range of ideas.
-This is changing now though, as I have seen many exciting campaigns recently across Europe.
+This is changing now though, as I have seen many exciting campaigns recently across Europe!

 What’s the most exciting thing you’re working on right now?

 Every briefing and project that I have on my table now is so unique and across all different types of media such as animation, typography, illustration and 3D character design.
-Also, requests for the new medium NFT came in, so there is always something new to discover.
+Also AI is a topic for us and trends are changing fast these days, so there is always something new to discover.
 The variety makes it for me and exploring this together with all our wonderful artists is extremely exciting.

 Best thing about being part of the Jelly team?